JoseLion/react-native-testing-mocks/README.md

 ## Usage

-To register the testing mocks you just need to load the effect in a file that runs before all tests:
+To register the testing mocks, load the effect in a file that runs before all tests:

 ```ts
 // setup.ts